imixs/imixs-workflow/src/site/markdown/webtools/controller.md

-The ViewHandler provides a effective internal caching mechanism which enables you to display different views in one single JSF page.
+**Note:** The _ViewHandler_ has an effective internal caching mechanism which enables you to display different views in one single JSF page.
 So it is not necessary to subclass the ViewHandler.

 ### Refresh a Data Result with Ajax

-You can use the ViewHandler also to display and navigate a data result with ajax:
+You can use the _ViewHandler_ also to display and navigate a data result with ajax:

 	...
 	<h:panelGroup id="myView" >